jedbrown/git-fat/README.rst

     git fat push

 After we've done a new clone of a repository using ``git-fat``, to get the additional files we do a fat pull.
+This will pull the default backend as determined by the first entry in the ``.gitfat`` file for the repo.

 ::

     git fat pull

-Or if you're doing an anonymous pull, and the repository managers support it.
+To specify which backend to use when pulling or pushing files, then simply list the backend type after the pull or push command.

 ::

-    git fat pull-http
+    git fat pull http

 To list the files managed by ``git-fat``